Vegan Carrot Cake

 If you’ve ever tried dairy-free options, then you know the taste can vary widely between brands.
 I recommend trying the cream cheese before trying in this recipe if using something other than Violife.
 If you like the taste, you will like it in this frosting recipe!

 Combine oatmilk and the apple cider vinegar to make the buttermilk and set aside.
+This is key for a tender, moist cake.
+I let the mixture sit for about 5 minutes while I mix the dry.
 Then, combine with the rest of the wet ingredients: oil, vanilla and orange zest.

-Divide into 8-inch baking pans and bake until a toothpick comes out clean.
+Divide into two 8-inch baking pans and bake until a toothpick comes out clean.
+I like to line my round baking pans with parchment paper for ease of removing.
 Let cool completely before frosting.

 How to Frost a Cake